 Budgeting Tips and Tricks

 As I mentioned before, all of us have failed with our budget at one time or another.
-Along the way, I’ve learned a few things to help keep me on track.
-Here are a few quick tips and tricks to help you with your budgeting journey.
+Even me.

-- Automate Your Savings – Think of savings as an expense – your most important expense – and pay yourself first.
+- Automate Your Savings – Think of your savings as an expense, your most important expense, and pay yourself first.
 You can even have the amount you want to save automatically deducted from your paycheck.
 Just have it directly deposited into your savings account, and you’ll see an instant difference.

-- Reward Yourself – When you reach certain savings goals, give yourself a little pat on the back.
-It is OK to treat yourself sometimes…as long as you budget for it.
+- Reward Yourself – When you reach certain savings goals, give yourself a pat on the back.
+It is OK to treat yourself sometimes, provided you plan for it in your budget.

 - Be Kind to Yourself – If you go over budget, don’t beat yourself up.
 This is a marathon, not a sprint.
-Analyze where you made mistakes, fix them, and give it your best shot again next month.
+Analyze where your mistakes were made, fix them, and give it your best shot next month.

-- Be Honest with Yourself – Don’t try to fudge on your budget by underestimating or guessing at expenses.
+- Be Honest and Realistic – Don’t fudge on your budget by underestimating or guessing at expenses.
 This will not work.
 Whenever possible, be exact.
 When it’s not, leave a cushion by slightly overestimating your expenses.
-Be honest about where your money is going and you will see results.
+Be honest about where your money is going, use realistic numbers, and you will see results.

-Creating a budget that works is just one of the tools you need to have in your arsenal.
-Here are a couple more accessories that you should consider to get the most out of your money.
+Creating a budget that works is just one of the tools you should have in your financial toolbox.
+Here are a few more accessories to consider that will help you make the most of your money.

-The easiest way to destroy a budget is through unexpected expenses.
+The most common cause of failed budgets are unexpected expenses.
 Unfortunately, these are bound to happen.
-You can’t stop them.
 The only thing you can do is make sure that you’re prepared.
 That’s why having an emergency fund is so important.
-It can help you get through the tough times and keep your budget on track.
-Depending on where you are at in your financial journey, you may need to keep more or less money in your emergency fund.
-Personally, I like to keep 6-12 months of expenses there.
-This way, I can ride out any issues without destroying your savings goals.
+An eFund helps you weather the storm and keeps your budget on track.
+By having money tucked away for emergencies, you can ride out any issues without destroying your savings goals.
 Learn how to start an emergency fund here.